open-rmf/rmf_demos/README.md

 ![](https://github.com/open-rmf/rmf_demos/workflows/build/badge.svg)
 ![](https://github.com/open-rmf/rmf_demos/workflows/style/badge.svg)

-The Robotics Middleware Framework (RMF) enables interoperability among heterogeneous robot fleets while managing robot traffic that share resources such as space, building infrastructure systems (lifts, doors, etc) and other automation systems within the same facility.
-RMF also handles task allocation and conflict resolution  among its participants (de-conflicting traffic lanes and other resources).
-These capabilities are provided by various libraries in [RMF](https://github.com/open-rmf/rmf).
+The Open Robotics Middleware Framework (Open-RMF) enables interoperability among heterogeneous robot fleets while managing robot traffic that share resources such as space, building infrastructure systems (lifts, doors, etc) and other automation systems within the same facility.
+Open-RMF also handles task allocation and conflict resolution  among its participants (de-conflicting traffic lanes and other resources).
+These capabilities are provided by various libraries in [Open-RMF](https://github.com/open-rmf/rmf).
-More details about RMF, refer to the comprehensive documentation provided [here](https://osrf.github.io/ros2multirobotbook/intro.html).
+For more details about Open RMF, refer to the comprehensive documentation provided [here](https://osrf.github.io/ros2multirobotbook/intro.html).

 This repository contains demonstrations of the above mentioned capabilities of RMF.
-It serves as a starting point for working and integrating with RMF.
+It serves as a starting point for working and integrating with Open-RMF.

 [![Robotics Middleware Framework](../media/thumbnail.png?raw=true)](https://vimeo.com/405803151)